DataDog/dd-sdk-ios-apollo-interceptor/SmokeTests/spm/README.md

 ```bash
 make create-src-from-xcodeproj
 ```
-to apply the change back to the `SPMProject.xcodeproj.src`, so it can be committed to git.
+Running the command applies the change back to the `SPMProject.xcodeproj.src`, so the change can be committed to Git.